ThePoShWolf/Sessions/2022-01-05 - Research Triangle PS UG - Runway/README.md

 I work for Runway and I am not a salesperson.

 After getting a couple of demos of Runway, I asked if they were hiring because I thought it was so cool.
-So I ended up joining as a System Engineer, which means that I build actions, make recommendations to the dev team about features, I work with users to make them successful, and I do demos for folks that I think would like Runway.
+So I ended up joining as a System Engineer, which means that I build actions, make recommendations to the dev team about features, I work with users to make them successful, I write all of the technical documentation, I support the PowerShell SDK, and I do demos for folks that I think would like Runway.
 So here I am.

 ## Marketing Spiel